 You can also buy some online, like this pumpkin seed butter from Jiva, if you don't want to make your own seed butter.

 In any cases, be aware of the ingredient list.
-It can be challenging to find a pumpkin seed butter made without any additives and/or sugar.
+Aim for a pumpkin seed butter made without any additives!

 Can I use sunflower seed butter instead

 I also tried this recipe using the sunflower seed butter from Once Again and it worked out good too.
-Although I preferred the flavor from pumpkin seed butter, I found that the bars were holding pretty well together using sunflower seed butter as well.
+Although I preferred the flavor from pumpkin seed butter, I found that the bars were holding pretty well together using sunflower seed butter as well while keeping these bars completely nut-free.

 Variation to the recipe